cosmoskitten/beam/website/src/documentation/patterns/custom-window.md

 ```

 ### Example data and windows
-The following test data has messages from two users with and without the `gap` attribute.
+The following test data tallies two users' scores with and without the `gap` attribute:

 ```
 .apply("Create data", Create.timestamped(